sp-shah/linemake/README.md

 ##This repository is Shivani Shah's fork.
 Currently no changes have been made compared to Alex Ji's fork except for adding this line.
+10/07/21:
+--> Made changes to the Ir I linelist as done in vmplacco/linemake on 09/28/21 --> Changed the path in linemake.f and recompiled linemake --> ran run_linemake.sh
+--> ran merge_lists.py

 ## Differences
 This repository is Alex Ji's fork.
 He has changed compared to the main repository: